9musharrafkhan/FEM-Simulation-Portfolio/07_Explicit_Dynamic_and_Rigid_Body_Dynamic_Motion/README.md

 - Collision problems
 - Large-deformation structural events

-The attached reference material explains that dynamic problems are solved by dividing the analysis time into a sequence of time increments.
+The dynamic problems are solved by dividing the analysis time into a sequence of time increments.
 At each increment, the structural state is advanced in time.

 For dynamic problems: